-- Proposed regulatory changes including: - Determination of limits and exceptions to eligible capital costs, such as land

-- Definition of 'local services' to standardize what is captured under local service infrastructure policies versus development charges - Permit grouping of service categories for DC credits (e.g. road credits to transit DCs) - Potential development of a public utility model for the expansion of water and wastewater infrastructure.
+- Proposed regulatory changes including: - $\circ~$ Determination of limits and exceptions to eligible capital costs, such as land - Methodology to be prescribed in calculating the 'benefit to existing' (e.g. benefit of new infrastructure on existing development) - Definition of 'local services' to standardize what is captured under local service infrastructure policies versus development charges - Permit grouping of service categories for DC credits (e.g. road credits to transit DCs) - Potential development of a public utility model for the expansion of water and wastewater infrastructure.